Rakhi Gopal

 Mixed-use (holistic healing centre)

 South Africa has significantly high rates of Gender Based Violence (GBV) and femicide.
 While shelters exist, they don’t prioritise long-term healing and are generally repurposed homes that simply provide a roof over women’s heads.
-Women who manage to escape abusive environments carry deep emotional, physical and psychological trauma, and current shelters aren’t enough for the growing numbers of women who need help.
+Women who manage to escape abusive environments carry deep emotional, physical and psychological trauma, and there are currently not enough women’s shelters for the growing numbers of women who need help.